rvoulon/old-github-io/DataScience/Learning-CUDA.md

 End loop over timesteps
 ```

-This is called *data sloshing*, moving data back and forth.
+This is called *data sloshing*, moving data back and forth like that.
 Instead, port the inexpensive routine to the device and move data copies outside of the loop:

 ```
 Copy data from host to device